The death of Nick Drake, Monday, 25 November 1974

 • Disipal

-Nick also took Mogodon and Valium throughout his period of illness, adding to the lethal cocktail of chemical in his system.
+Nick also took Mogodon and Valium throughout his period of illness, adding to the lethal cocktail of chemicals in his system.
 Only Tryptizol poisoning is given as an official cause of death by the coroner, with no apparent reference to the other two drugs.
 Precise dosages and the period of time over which Nick had been taking these drugs is not known, though he sought medical treatment of his depressive illness in 1971 and was briefly hospitalised the following year.
 This, along with his subsequent behaviour and deteriorating physical condition, would suggest that Nick had been on medication for a lengthy period of some 3-4 years at the time of death.
 We know he had also been prescribed Valium at various times following initial diagnosis.

-Based on information contained in the Humphries biography, a picture of the artist’s general state of health can be formed.
-Born in 1948, of parents who lived to a relatively ripe old age, Nick grew to be a 6 ft 3 inches tall young man in a good state of health and fitness during his school years.
-He played rugby and was a top athlete, excelling at the sprint.
-During high school Nick took up smoking, and upon leaving school experimented with, and became a frequent user of, drugs such as marijuana and hashish.
-Nick was also an occasional drinker, though nothing out of the ordinary.
-Humphries mentions that he had an operation to remove painful kidney stones around the time of the recording of Bryter Layter in mid 1970, which suggests some problems in that area.
-This operation and associated illness may have been one of the causes of the onset of depression.
-Generally, Nick was a healthy, fit young man up until this point in time.
-It was only in later life that he became pale, gaunt and sickly, and this coincides with his period of depression and prescribed medication.
-Whether heroin use was a factor is discussed below, as it had been noted that Nick had the appearance of a drug addict at that time - he was disheveled, did not take good physical career of his attire and appearance, with long dirty fingernails and an unkempt look, and was withdrawn and at times almost mute.
+Whether heroin use was also a factor is discussed below, as it had been noted that Nick had the appearance of a drug addict at that time - he was disheveled, did not take good physical career of his attire and appearance, with long dirty fingernails and an unkempt look, and was withdrawn and at times almost mute.
 Nick, at various stages of his life, was also a very sociable person, a leader, and confident in his abilities.
 Yet, at the same time we have accounts of him as being quiet and withdrawn from an early age.
 There is therefore no clear picture of Nick Drake in this regard.
 He pushed himself to become a pop star and engage in the lifestyle that came with that at the time, at least to a certain degree.
 But he also found solace in the protective environment of his family home.
 Unfortunately this latter circumstance was seen by him as a failure, in both life and his career as a musician.
 His song Hanging on a Star reflects this anger at how his life had turned out, and the conversation he had with his former producer Joe Boyd who he felt was partially to blame:

 Hanging on a star